corda/corda-docs-portal/content/en/docs/cenm/1.2/config-network-parameters.md

 notaries
-Ordered list of file paths to the node info files of the notaries which are permitted in the network.
+Ordered list of file paths to the node info files, or X500 names, of the notaries which are permitted in the
-                        Note that once a network has started, the only supported changes to notaries is to add new notaries at the end of the list.
-Notaries cannot be removed as this would leave any states using the notary unable to be transacted.
+                        network.
+Note that once a network has started, the only supported changes to notaries are to add new notaries at the end of the list or to remove existing ones as part of a decommissioning process.
+Notaries can be removed from the list, in which case no new states can be created and reference it.
+The existing states which reference the removed Notary have to be moved to a new Notary before the pointed one is decommissioned.
 Notaries must be added to the end as Flows often use the ordering of notaries during selection (i.e. pick the first), and therefore changing the order could cause errors elsewhere.
+                        Also note you can provide only file path to the node info file or X500 name of the notary, not both.
                         Guidance on using notaries in flows: [https://docs.corda.net/api-flows.html?highlight=flow#notaries](https://docs.corda.net/api-flows.html?highlight=flow#notaries)

+notaryNodeInfoFile
+File path to the notaries’ node info file.

+notaryX500Name
+Notaries’ X500 name.

+validating
+Boolean to determine whether the notary is a validating or non-validating one.

 maxMessageSize